ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/write-documents.md

 **Error handling:**

-When calling a write operation, it's possible to handle some specific error case by testing the result, using [`CommandError`](../../api/index.html#reactivemongo.api.commands.CommandError) (that represents these errors) and its pattern matching utilities.
+When calling a write operation, it's possible to handle some specific error case by testing the result, using some pattern matching utilities.

-- [`CommandError.Code`](../../api/index.html#reactivemongo.api.commands.CommandError$@Code): matches the errors according the specified code (e.g. the 11000 code for the Duplicate error)
+- [`WriteResult.Code`](../../api/index.html#reactivemongo.api.commands.WriteResult$@Code): matches the errors according the specified code (e.g. the 11000 code for the Duplicate error)
-- [`CommandError.Message`](../../api/index.html#reactivemongo.api.commands.CommandError$@Message): matches the errors according the message
+- [`WriteResult.Message`](../../api/index.html#reactivemongo.api.commands.WriteResult$@Message): matches the errors according the message

 {% highlight scala %}
 import scala.concurrent.Future